MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 ```

 #### If you are not interested in SNPs, but only in haploblock clusters, you can stop here.
-Also, if you are interested in comparing these results to other groups of sequences, you can pull the cluster representatives from the merged fasta file (see step 2).
+If you want to compare these clusters to external sequence groups, you can extract cluster representatives from the merged FASTA files generated earlier (step 2).
 Optionally, if you want to run it for SNPs and/or one population use optional arguments:
 ```
 python haploblock_pipeline/step5_variant_hashes.py [...] \
     --variants data/variants_of_interest.txt \